-Long-Term Debt
+Long-Term Liabilities

-At year-end, the District had \$64,974,880 in long-term debt, an increase of 4% from last year's restated balance - as shown in the table below.
+At year-end, the District had \$24,398,057 in long-term liabilities for governmental activities, a decrease of 3% from last year's balance - as shown in the table below.
+The District also had \$937,135 in long-term liabilities for business-type activities, an increase of 3% from last year.
 (More detailed information about the District's long-term liabilities is presented in footnotes to the financial statements.)